 San Françisco is the third largest city within Montréi.
 It is located on a peninsula by the great San Françisco Bay to the east, and the Pacific Ocean to the west.
 It has a population of 756,489 people.

 San Françisco was inhabited by the Ielamu tribe of the Aulón people, which have lived between San Françisco and Punto Deu Sur to the south of Montréi.
 European settlers founded their first settlement in 1776 and called it Érva Böna, but later changed it to San Françisco.

 The City is the major port within Montréi due to its well protected bay, which allows for a much larger harbor than the city of Montréi is able to provide.
-The main shipping areas are actually across the bay in the city of Los Rouls de l'Alaméa.
+Since the advent of containerisation, the main shipping areas have moved across the bay to the city of Los Rouls de l'Alaméa.

 San Françisco was settled much later than the city of Montréi.
 European explorers did not discover the site of the city until 1670, due to the persistent fog which often obscured the strait of the Pörta d'Oro.
 When the strait was finally discovered, the explorers found a tribe of people, related to those around the City of Montréi called the Ielamu.

 Soon, friars in Montréi started a small mission called San Francisco de Assisi, but called the city Êrba Bôna.
 They also started a small presidio at the far north end of the peninsula to protect it from possible invaders, building a small stone citadel on the site overlooking the strait.